-Having heart failure, heart disease or high blood pressure may cause you sleep issues.
+Having heart failure, heart disease or high blood pressure may cause you to develop sleep issues.
 Medications, exercise, movement, emotions, illness, injury or surgery are examples that may impact sleep.
-Patients who may have long-term medical conditions such as heart/kidney disease may find laying down difficult and may sleep in an armchair to remain upright, but this may impact the quality of sleep.
+Patients who may have long-term medical conditions such as heart or kidney disease may find laying down difficult and may sleep in an armchair to remain upright, but this may impact the quality of sleep.
 Heart failure can cause sleep problems and ongoing, untreated sleep problems have been linked to other cardiac conditions, such as atrial fibrillation.

 Create a bedtime routine

 Sleep is essential for life.
-The restorative power of sleep assists optimal daily function and helps protect the heart.
-It is vital to wellbeing and health.
-It is a complex process.
-Whilst you gain a good night’s sleep, there is much neuronal activity within several structures of the brain, there are stages of sleep and internal sleep mechanisms.
-Speak with your doctor/cardiac/sleep specialist about good sleep habits to see if you could improve your sleep patterns, sleep environments, sleep routines and sleep length.
+The restorative power of sleep assists with optimal daily function and helps protect the heart.
+It is vital to wellbeing and health and is a complex process.
+Whilst you gain a good night’s sleep, your brain and body keep working!
+Speak with your doctor, cardiac or sleep specialist about good sleep habits to see if you could improve your sleep patterns, environments, routines and or length.